The DAX (Data Analysis Expression) formula language is one of the key pillars in Power BI.

 This example shows a simple DAX calculation using measures.
-You can also do other simple analysis like calculating total transactions, sales average, and many more.
+You can also do other simple analyses like calculating total transactions, sales averages, and many more.
 Later on, you can branch out to more complex ones depending on your scenarios.

 Additional Techniques For Using DAX